 Fennel seeds and Sichuan pepper (also known as Chinese pepper and Chinese prickly ash) have a bitter, sweet flavor with a tinge of hotness that’ll remind you of Five Spice despite having a somewhat different vibe.

-If your recipe calls for a teaspoon of Five Spice, add ½ a teaspoon of fennel and ½ a teaspoon of Sichuan pepper to reach similar spiciness.
+If your recipe calls for a teaspoon of Five Spice, add ½ teaspoon of ground fennel seeds and ½ teaspoon of Sichuan pepper to reach similar spiciness.
 You can also swap the latter for black pepper in the same ratio.

 Ras El Hanout